 ELS specialists (teachers) co-teach with content teachers in math, science, social studies and other subjects to provide students with access to grade-level content along with English language development.
 ELS specialists are proficient in the English language and specifically trained to teach students who are learning English.

 Commonly asked questions

-How is a student identified as an English Learner?
+How is a student identified as a Multilingual Learner?

 Students who are influenced by another language are given the state English language proficiency placement screener to determine their level of English proficiency.

 In addition to the test, other measures used to determine if a student would benefit from additional support in learning English include classroom observations, tests and schoolwork.

 How does ELS support the needs of a Multilingual Learner?